colorlessenergy/colorlessenergy.github.io/_projects/dram.md

 ### 🎨 drawing

 * every person that joins the game has one round to draw
-* at the begining of the round the person chosen to draw will choose a word
+* in the beginning of the round the person chosen to draw will choose a word
 * customize brush color and brush radius
 * clear and undo buttons
 * time limit of 200 seconds